Toyota C-Hr Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota C-Hr are $988 a year including full coverage.
-Comprehensive costs approximately $206, collision costs $374, and liability insurance costs around $298.
-Buying just liability costs as low as $340 a year, with insurance for high-risk drivers costing around $2,136.
-Teen drivers pay the highest rates at $3,678 a year or more.
+Average insurance rates for a Toyota C-Hr are $988 a year for full coverage.
+Comprehensive insurance costs an estimated $206 a year, collision insurance costs $374, and liability costs around $298.
+Buying just liability costs as low as $340 a year, and insurance for high-risk drivers costs $2,136 or more.
+Teen drivers receive the highest rates at up to $3,678 a year.

 Average premium for full coverage: $988

-These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for all C-Hr models.
+Price estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Rates are averaged for all states and C-Hr trim levels.

 Use the form below to get customized rates for your location.